Peterpiotr/siguren-documentation/docs/source/archives/49104-15-001-operation--maintenance-manual-issue-d_reviewed.rst

    Figure 5.1.1-3

-With the torque limiter running slowly, the lever has to be brought into balance by adjusting the weight and the calculating the transmissible torque.
+With the MS Torque Limiter running slowly, the lever has to be brought into balance by adjusting the weight and the calculating the transmissible torque.

 A more accurate setting of the torque is possible by using a lever (see fig. 5.1.1-4).
 This is connected with the machine part A, on which weights can be hung.
-With the torque limiter running slowly, the lever has to be brought into balance by adjusting the weight and the calculating the transmissible torque.
+With the MS Torque Limiter running slowly, the lever has to be brought into balance by adjusting the weight and the calculating the transmissible torque.